ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 ---
 # General app guidance

-When working, you need to communicate with Ministry of Justice \(MoJ\) colleagues and use business tools \('apps'\).
-You'll also need to work with people outside the MoJ.
+When working, you need to communicate with colleagues and use business tools \('apps'\).
+You'll also need to work with people outside the .
 There are various tools you might use, besides the standard email and telephone tools.
 This document tells you about the tools you can, and cannot, use for business purposes.
-This guidance applies to all staff and contractors who work for the MoJ.
+This guidance applies to all staff and contractors who work for the .

-Some ALBs, Agencies, or other large groups within the MoJ might have their own, specific guidance regarding how to use certain apps for different purposes.
+Some ALBs, Agencies, or other large groups within the might have their own, specific guidance regarding how to use certain apps for different purposes.

 ## Access to tools

-You can access tools that are provided through your MoJ provided devices by downloading from:
+You can access tools that are provided through your provided devices by downloading from:

 -   The Software Centre application on your device \(for Dom1 equipment\).
--   The Self Service application on your Mac \(for IT Service Desk managed MacBook laptops\).
+-   The Self Service application on your Mac \(for managed MacBook laptops\).

 Currently, access to the tools mentioned in this document is not available from Quantum devices.

-For other MoJ provided devices, seek help from your Line Manager in the first instance.
+For other provided devices, seek help from your Line Manager in the first instance.

 ## Corporate, work and personal accounts

--   A corporate account is for making official MoJ statements and providing official views.
+-   A corporate account is for making official statements and providing official views.
 Only a small number of authorised people can use it.
--   A work account is your normal MoJ account, that you use every day for business as usual.
+-   A work account is your normal account, that you use every day for business as usual.
 Only you have access to your work account.
 -   A personal account is your own personal account on gmail, hotmail, yahoo, and so on.
 You should never use a personal account for business purposes.
 To be clear: never send your work material to your personal device or your personal email account.

 Some of the applications listed make a distinction between general use with a work account, and use with a corporate account.
-Using a tool with a corporate account means you are providing views or statements on behalf of the MoJ.
+Using a tool with a corporate account means you are providing views or statements on behalf of the .
 Never use a personal account for business purposes with any tool.

-Remember that if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
-When working with a personal account, you are speaking and acting as an MoJ employee and a civil servant.
+Remember that if you are authorised to use a corporate account, you are speaking and acting for the whole of the .
+When working with a personal account, you are speaking and acting as an employee and a civil servant.

-Always follow all [MoJ policies and guidelines](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf) regarding public information, including social media.
-To access this information you'll need to be connected to the MoJ Intranet.
+Always follow all [policies and guidelines](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf) regarding public information, including social media.
+To access this information you'll need to be connected to the Intranet.

 In particular, follow the [Civil Service Code of Conduct](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code).

 ## Video conference hardware

 There are specific security concerns when using video conferencing hardware.
-The hardware might need extra permissions, involving access to the MoJ network, or involving personally identifiable information.
+The hardware might need extra permissions, involving access to the network, or involving personally identifiable information.

 Video conferencing hardware might also be in a 'constant listening state'.
 This means that anything said within hearing distance, at any time, is 'heard' by the device.
 Similarly, anything in the line of sight might be 'seen' by the device.
-Some video conferencing hardware might record and even store the audio or video data outside the MoJ.
+Some video conferencing hardware might record and even store the audio or video data outside the .

-Video conferencing hardware for use within the MoJ **shall** meet the required security standards of the MoJ.
-Any devices that do not meet the security standards **shall not** be used.
-The reason is that the hardware might be insecure, and therefore unsafe to use for **Official-Sensitive** conversations.
+Video conferencing hardware for use within the meet the required security standards of the .
+Any devices that do not meet the security standards be used.
+The reason is that the hardware might be insecure, and therefore unsafe to use for conversations.

 ## Using video conference tools safely